-Puligny-Montrachet shows an aromatic expression of cream and butter very well balanced by citrus flavours.
-Elegant, rich, yet lively attack, a great minerality in the mid-palate, fruit and almond notes.
+Puligny-Montrachet from Etienne Sauzet expresses almonds very well balanced by citrusy flavours on the nose.
+Rich, complex, yet lively attack, a great minerality in the mid-palate, fruit and creamy notes.
 The finish is refreshing and very long.

 Burgundy wine region is located in central-east of France.
 Burgundy wines comes from multi sub-regions, each with its own particular character, each with its own particular climate.
 Chardonnay and Pinot Noir represent here the two key grape varieties for the production of some of the most exclusive Premier Cru and Grand Cru wines in the world.